saoter/ML-model-API-deployment/README.md

 # ML-model-API-deployment

+This instructions are for deploying FastAPI server on Huroku.
+However, this one is too large for free account.

 ## Steps:

-### 1. Upload model and python file with FastAPI app
+### 1. Upload model and python file with FastAPI app to repo